 Table of Contents

-The cannabis industry faces a unique set of challenges in 2024, marked by regulatory complexities and rapid market evolution.
+The cannabis industry faces a unique set of challenges, marked by regulatory complexities and rapid market evolution.
 This article identifies critical threats to the cannabis industry and offers practical insights on how businesses can address these challenges effectively.
 By recognizing and understanding these risks, cannabis companies can better prepare to operate successfully in a continually adapting market.

 32 threats to the cannabis industry